 About the Advocacy Training Program

-During this one-day training, attendees will delve into what it means to be a credit union advocate and receive the tools and training needed to maximize their impact and create a personal and credit union specific engagement strategy.
+During this two-part virtual workshop, attendees will delve into what it means to be a credit union advocate and receive the tools and training needed to maximize their impact and create a personal and credit union specific engagement strategy.
 The Association’s advocacy team will lead discussions about the many ways attendees can engage in credit union advocacy and the best practices for doing so.
-Guest speakers will include legislators, legislative staff, and our Association’s lobbyists in each state.
-Each will provide valuable insight into the best ways to message the Credit Union Difference to different audiences, as well as demystify the ideas of lobbying and advocacy.
+Guest speakers will include legislators, legislative staff, and our Association’s lobbyists in each state, each will provide valuable insight into the best ways to message the Credit Union Difference to different audiences, as well as demystify the ideas of lobbying and advocacy.

 Who Should Attend

 This program is intended for anyone who has an interest in honing their advocacy skills, whether you’re a branch manager or a CEO.
 If you’ve got a passion for advocacy – talking with elected officials and others about the Credit Union Movement – then this program is a great fit for you.

 - Learn how to communicate with elected officials and articulate the Credit Union Difference, and move the needle on credit union legislation.